MicrosoftDocs/cpp-docs/docs/windows/how-to-create-a-resource-script-file.md

 However, you can add MFC support to existing .rc files that don't have it.

 > [!NOTE]
-> These steps requires MFC.
+> These steps require MFC.

 ### To add MFC support to .rc files